 2. Create new content material

 Anyone who practices systematic content marketing needs a constant stream of content material.
 This quickly raises the question of finding a topic.
-To do this, you first enter all the topics that your target groups might be interested in.
-You can use different methods for this, for example:
+To do this, you first enter all topics that might interest your target groups.
+Various methods can be used for this, for example:

 - Brainstorming: Create a group of marketing, sales and service representatives.
 Then start a brainstorming process according to the known brainstorming rules.
 The topics of your brainstorming sessions can be collected in list form or with the help of a MindMap.

 - Brainwriting: If you have no opportunity to meet, you can also act in writing.
 Write down a list of your ideas and send this list to a first colleague.
 This one adds to the list and, inspired by your ideas, may find some new ones.
 He now sends the extended list to a third colleague.
 You can continue such a brainwriting as you like until you have found enough topics.

 - The A-Z Technology: Also the A-Z Technology can help to find new idea.
 Simply create a list with the letters from A to Z and try to generate an idea for each letter.

 Once the list of topics has been created, the proposals are first clustered and then evaluated.
 Assessment criteria are, for example, the relevance for selected target persons, the suitability for individual phases in the purchase process of a customer, the effort involved in the implementation and so on.

 The evaluation criteria to be determined determine which topics are used in which order.
 Please do not let yourself be guided by your self-assessment.
 This is wrong fast.
 Instead, check the importance of the topics from the customer's perspective.

 In addition, it is necessary to continuously examine which topics are currently being discussed or are about to break through in the industry, among customers, in society and in the ecosystem of the internet.
 A classic helper for this is Google Trends.
 This can be used to analyze the popularity of topics and terms over time.
 In addition, synonyms can be set against each other.